andrew-barnas/Oak-Bay-Deer-Density/README.md

 # Oak-Bay-Deer-Density
 Data analysis repository for the Oak Bay black-tailed deer density project.
+The general goals of this project is to estimate population density in response to immunocontraceptive treatment.

 <hr>